Moving Image, Advertising, Graphic Design, Photography & Illustration Pathway (MAGPI)

 All these disciplines focus on communication and problem solving.
-You will search for and identify a problem before embarking on a journey to find unexpected and multiple solutions.
+You will search for and identify a problem before embarking on a journey to find multiple unexpected, innovative and engaging solutions.
 Your work will have a function and will communicate an idea.
 It may instruct, educate, inform, advocate, sell, convince, empower, entertain, amuse, critique, transform or incite but it will always be a dialogue between groups of people.

 What are you trying to communicate?